-- Argonne Tandem Linac Accelerator System (ATLAS) - Continuous Electron Beam Accelerator Facility (CEBAF) - Relativistic Heavy Ion Collider (RHIC)
+• Argonne Tandem Linac Accelerator System (ATLAS)

+• Continuous Electron Beam Accelerator Facility (CEBAF)

+• Facility for Rare Isotope Beams (FRIB)

+Relativistic Heavy Ion Collider (RHIC)

 The Argonne Tandem Linac Accelerator System (ATLAS) at Argonne National Laboratory (ANL) is used to study questions of nuclear structure by providing high-quality beams of all the stable elements up to uranium and selected beams of short-lived nuclei for experimental studies of nuclear properties under extreme conditions and reactions of interest to nuclear astrophysics.
-The Continuous Electron Beam Accelerator Facility (CEBAF) at the Thomas Jefferson National Accelerator Facility (TJNAF) provides high quality beams of polarized electrons that allow scientists to extract information on the quark and gluon structure of protons, neutrons and nuclei.
+The Continuous Electron Beam Accelerator Facility (CEBAF) at the Thomas Jefferson National Accelerator Facility (TJNAF) provides high quality beams of polarized electrons that allow scientists to extract information on the quark and gluon structure of protons, neutrons, and nuclei.
 CEBAF also uses polarized electrons to make precision measurements of parity violating processes that can provide information relevant to the development of the New Standard Model.
-These two facilities conduct fixed target experiments, meaning that a beam of particles is directed onto a target of material, and scientific instrumentation is utilized to study the products of the reaction between the target and the beam of particles.
+The Facility for Rare Isotope Beams (FRIB) at Michigan State University is used to advance understanding of the atomic nucleus and the evolution of the cosmos by providing beams of rare isotopes with neutron and proton numbers far from those of stable nuclei to test the limits of nuclear existence.
+These three facilities conduct fixed target experiments, meaning that a beam of particles is directed onto a target of material, and scientific instrumentation is utilized to study the products of the reaction between the target and the beam of particles.
 The Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory (BNL) uses relativistic heavy ion collisions to investigate the frontier of Quantum Chromodynamics (QCD) by trying to recreate and characterize new and predicted forms of matter and other new phenomena that might occur in extremely hot, dense nuclear matter and which have not existed since the Big Bang.
 RHIC also provides colliding beams of spin-polarized protons to probe the spin structure of the proton, another important aspect of the QCD frontier.
 RHIC is the only operating collider in the United States.

-These facilities are all multi-user facilities, with the capability to conduct multiple experiments in parallel.
+ATLAS, CEBAF and RHIC are multi-user facilities, with the capability to conduct multiple experiments in parallel.
+Currently FRIB will service only one experiment at a time.
 The facilities have unique and cutting-edge instrumentation that are housed in experimental stations or halls.
-At ATLAS and CEBAF, there are multiple beam lines that direct the beam to experimental stations; at RHIC, experimental equipment is located at various collision points along the collider rings.
+At ATLAS, CEBAF, and FRIB there are multiple beam lines that direct the beam to the different experimental stations; at RHIC, experimental equipment is located at various collision points along the collider rings.
 These facilities can operate 24 hours a day, seven days a week, with scheduled periods for maintenance and machine studies.
 Frequency of operations is typically constrained by available funding.

 Experimental time on the facility is allocated on the basis of proposals submitted by collaborations of scientists usually represented by a principal investigator or spokesperson.
 Each proposal defines a specific project that utilizes a distinct amount of beam time on a particular beam line or beam collision point, and which typically requires complex scientific instrumentation.
 Facility directors seek advice from facility Program Advisory Committees in determining the allocation of their valuable scientific resources.

 The facility Program Advisory Committees review research proposals requesting resources and time at the facilities and then provide advice on the scientific merit, technical feasibility, and personnel requirements of the proposals.
 Most users directly utilize the facility on-site, working with a host instrument scientist to set up their experiment at a particular beam line or end station.
 Some users are authorized to remotely generate data through computer access to physical instrumentation.
 Other users play a key role in developing the instrumentation which is essential for the experiment to be conducted at the facility.